-In python it is crucial to learn how to import a class from another file, particularly as projects evolve in complexity.
-As codebases expand, it’s beneficial to organize code into modular components where each file represent a module or a related set of functionalities.
+In Python, it is crucial to learn how to import a class from another file, particularly as projects evolve in complexity.
+As codebases expand, it’s beneficial to organize code into modular components where each file represents a module or a related set of functionalities.
 This modular approach allows you to reuse code, making your programs more organized and easier to maintain.
 In Python, importing a class means making the functionality of that class available for use in your current script or module.
-In this article, we will explore multiple methods for importing classes from one file to another in Python, providing insights into effective code structuring and promoting best practices for scalable and maintainable projects.

 1) Importing a class from one file to another